-The same observations are made for the larger monopile (Figure 28), with a slightly less important underestimation of the MCF DEL at a large period, but the global behavior is comparable to the small monopile case.
-Computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a -1,2% underestimation of the DEL by the MCF model as compared to the Potential Flow.
+The same observations are made for the larger monopile (Figure 28).
+Computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a +6% overestimation of the DEL by the MCF model as compared to the Potential Flow.